NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Exsanguinate.md

 * * *

 After one of your attacks, you direct your foe's blood to spray upon you, infusing you with life energy.
 You gain a number of sanguimancy HP equal to half your level that last only until the end of your next turn.
-Exsanguinate works only against active foes who are able to act and aren't [[Conditions/Restrained|Restrained]].
+Exsanguinate works only against active foes who are able to act and aren't [[Restrained|Restrained]].

 *Source: Pathfinder #213: Thirst for Blood*
 *ORC*